-The Post-9/11 GI Bill is available for individuals who served on active duty for at least 90 aggregate days on or after September 11, 2001 and are still serving or were honorably discharged from active duty, released from active duty and placed on the retired list or temporary disability retired list, released from active duty and transferred to the Fleet Reserve/Fleet Marine Corps Reserve or released for further service in a reserve component of the Armed Forces.
+The Post-9/11 GI Bill® is available for individuals who served on active duty for at least 90 aggregate days on or after September 11, 2001 and are still serving or were honorably discharged from active duty, released from active duty and placed on the retired or temporary disability retired list, released from active duty and transferred to the Fleet Reserve/Fleet Marine Corps Reserve or released for further service in a reserve component of the Armed Forces.
 You may receive up to 36 months of assistance covering up to 100% paid tuition.
 The amount received is based upon the length of the service given.
-NOTE: the VA does not cover housing, books and supplies.
-To find out more about the Post-9/11 GI Bill and your qualifying amount, visit the United States Department of Veteran Affairs.
+In addition, you are entitled to a monthly housing allowance and a yearly stipend for books and supplies.
+To find out more about the Post-9/11 GI Bill® and your qualifying amount, visit the United States Department of Veteran Affairs.

 Reserve Educational Assistance Program (REAP)

 The Reserve Education Assistance Program is available to certain reservists who were called or ordered to active military service in response to a national emergency or war after September 11, 2001.
 Eligibility for this program requires a minimum of 90 consecutive days of service unless injured or became ill while in the line of duty.
-Up to 36 months of assistance is available with an award amount between 40 percent and 80 percent of the Montgomery GI Bill-Active Duty rate.
+Up to 36 months of assistance is available with an award amount between 40% and 80% of the Montgomery GI Bill®-Active Duty rate.
 Get additional information on REAP.

 Veterans Educational Assistance Program (VEAP)